 - Gifts are not common except for Mandarin oranges, which are mandatory to offer to hosts when visiting during the first 15 days of the Lunar New Year.

-- Unmarried adults and children receive “Hong Baos” or “Ang Pows” from married family members and friends.
+- Unmarried adults and children receive “hong baos” or “ang pows” from married family members and friends.
 These red envelopes are filled with crisp new bills totalling an even amount of money.
 Odd numbers are not given during the celebrations.

-Food and other preparations:
+Chinese New Year food and other preparations:

-- Always use new Ang Pow packets.
+- Always use new red packets.

 - Have plenty of Mandarin oranges available.